 In August, 1943, this I-17 submarine was sunk by the Royal New Zealand Navy and US Navy planes near Australia.

 A lone soldier keeps watch over Winchester Canyon while sitting beside a shell crater.
+One American soldier was injured while trying to deactivate an unexploded shell.
+He received a Purple Heart for his efforts.

 Hilda Wheeler, of the Wheeler Inn, described the scene: